 The sire should be of desirable breed type and body development, good size, and should have dairy character.
+A desirable proven sire is one with at least 10 daughter-dam record comparisons.
 His daughters' production should be greater than their dams, and above the average for the breed.

 Female ancestors should be of good type and have large feed capacity.
-They should have large, evenly shaped udders, firmly attached in front and rear.
+They should have large, evenly shaped udders firmly attached in front and rear.
 Teats should be medium size and squarely placed.
 Good veining on the udder and large milk veins on the underline in front of the udder are desirable.